https://hgic.clemson.edu/

 Deciduous Tree Leaves

-One of the most readily available sources of organic matter to home gardeners is leaves from deciduous trees, also known as leaf mulch, or leaf mold (partially decomposed leaves).
+One of the most readily available sources of organic matter to home gardeners is leaves from deciduous trees, also known as leaf mulch or leaf mold (partially decomposed leaves).
 Leaf mulch offers not only organic matter, but also the addition of essential plant nutrients such as potassium (K), calcium (Ca), phosphorus (P), magnesium (Mg), and boron (B).

 Manures and Manure Composts

 Caution should be observed with composted manures since the composting process can concentrate salts.
-A simple fix is to add gypsum (calcium sulfate), at a rate of a half-pound to one pound per cubic yard, to chemically replace sodium ions in the soil with calcium ions.
+A simple fix is to add gypsum (calcium sulfate), at a rate of a half-pound to one pound per cubic yard, to replace sodium ions in the soil with calcium ions chemically.
 This will allow the sodium ions to be leached out.
-Another trick is dilute the composted manure with garden compost.
+Another trick is to dilute the composted manure with garden compost.
 A mixture of 3 parts compost to ½ – 1 part composted manure will be enough dilution to ensure no plant injury.

 Yard Trimming Compost

-Whether homemade or store bought, compost is one of the most common ways to add organic matter to soils.
+Whether homemade or store-bought, compost is one of the most common ways to add organic matter to soils.
 Often referred to as (and sold as) “garden compost”, it is usually a combination of grass clippings, leaves, brush, tree and shrub trimmings, or other plant materials that have been composted for 3 to 9 months.
 These piles should reach an internal temperature of 140 °F. The high temperature will kill most weed seeds and pathogens.
 Compost is typically rich in organic matter and contains low amounts of nitrogen (N), phosphorus (P), and potassium (K), with a pH of 6 or 7.
-When producing compost on site, care must be taken to ensure proper aeration and moisture levels are being consistently maintained.
+When producing compost on-site, care must be taken to ensure proper aeration and moisture levels are being consistently maintained.
 For more information on troubleshooting compost piles, see HGIC 1600, Composting.

 Mushroom Compost